Selecting Bathroom Fixtures Sink, Lavatory & Basin

 The set-on basin (also called a tabletop or top-mount sink) is both the oldest and newest version of the countertop-mounted sink.

 Vessel sinks started as a sort of fad, popular among the 1960s and '70s counterculture set.
-But now the style has been around long enough that any suggestion of faddishness is long gone.
+By now, however, the style has been around long enough that any suggestion of faddishness is long gone.

 The sinks are not expensive, generally at about the same price level as traditional drop-in sinks.
 They are very easy to install.
 No countertop cut-out is needed, just a hole drilled for the drain.
 They can be replaced easily.
 Just disconnect the drain, remove it, and install the new sink.